vmware/vmware-aria-operations-integration-sdk/README.md

 * Git.
 For instructions in installing git, go to [Git's installation documentation](https://git-scm.com/downloads), choose the OS you need and follow the instructions provided.

+System Requirements:
+* 5 Gb of RAM
+* Windows
+  * 10 or later
+* MacOS
+  * 10.15 or newer
+* Linux:
+  * Ubuntu, Debian, or Fedora

 #### Optional Requirements
 In addition, the following are optional requirements.
 (Note: For the Alpha, creating Java and Powershell Management Packs is disabled)